Zine making with small data

 IDEATION

-Type 1: Correct recognition: lucky huh?
+Type 1: Correct recognition: lucky me :)

 Type 2: Alexa's fault: Due to limited speech recognition ability, Alexa can't read ambiguous commands beyond its skill set and learning algorithm.
 In this case, it can't parse the command and show: